juhopohjonen/my-custom-cicd-fs/README.md

-This is a blog application with CI/CD workflows.
+This is a blog application with CI/CD workflows for Full stack open course, part 11.